 Apply dormant seed turf.
 Before you hang up your gardening gear for the season, take some cool-season grass seed and do a dormant seeding prior to the first significant snowfall.
 While there are a couple of extra variables to the overall success rate of seeding turf in the winter as opposed to the spring, dormant seeding can prove quite successful.
 The soon-to-freeze ground combined with a snow cover holds the seed in place until conditions are just right for the seed to naturally germinate and grow during those first couple chilly weeks after snow melt.
 For more tips on autumn lawn care, read on here.

 Winterize your power equipment.
 Before cozying down inside and taking a much-needed break from gardening for winter, winterize your power equipment before placing it in long-term storage.
 Equipment such as lawn mowers, trimmers, chain saws, and leaf blowers benefit greatly from a little TLC now to ensure they are ready to go next season.
 Be sure to change the oil and lubricate any moving parts.
 Also, remove any remaining fuel or add fuel stabilizer to a full tank.
 Clean or replace the air filter, and remove any debris that has accumulated.
 Finally, tighten any hardware that may have come loose.
 The extra work now will save you time and money when the next growing season begins.

-—Chris Schlenker is the head gardener of McCrory Gardens at South Dakota State University in Brookings, South Dakota.
+—Chris Schlenker is horticulture and grounds manager at McCrory Gardens of South Dakota State University in Brookings, South Dakota.